Lüneburg Saltworks

-The Lüneburg Saltworks (Lüneburger Saline) was a saline in the German town of Lüneburg that extracted salt.
+The Lüneburg Saltworks (Lüneburger Saline) was a salt mine in the German town of Lüneburg that extracted salt.

 According to legend, a hunter killed a wild boar whose coat was snow-white from crystallised salt.
 The sow must have wallowed in a salt spring and so the first source of salt was discovered in Lüneburg about 800 years ago.

 Operation

 From the 12th century salt mining was the dominant feature of life in the town of Lüneburg.
 At that time, table salt was almost as valuable as gold and was measured in chors (1 chor = 554.32 kg), one chor being worth about 300 Reichsmarks.
-The saline was located between Sülzwiese and the hill of the Kalkberg.
+The salt mine was located between Sülzwiese and the hill of the Kalkberg.
 Its main entrance was on Lambertiplatz and the whole site was surrounded by thick walls and high towers.

 To assist in the transportation of salt, a canal and a crane were built on the Stint, a former smelt market by the harbour.
 The square known as Am Sande was uncobbled in medieval times and covered in sand, hence the name.
 It acted as a trading centre for the merchants and their wares, including salt.